deblnia/sql-201/README.md

 ### Use EXISTS instead of IN or NOT IN

 In and not in do not count nulls.
+Use them only when you're dealing with specific values and you know you won't get any NULLs.
+EXISTS and NOT EXISTS are better for verifying prescence / absence of relationships without needing exact matches.

 ### Case statements short circuit evaluate